-- 11.1 The service provider may involve third parties to provide its services (e.g. suppliers, subcontractors) after informing Swiss Post in writing in advance, provided Swiss Post does not object to their involvement.
-The service provider will remain responsible for the contractual performance of the services provided by the engaged third parties. - 11.2 The service provider shall impose on any third parties involved the duties set out in this Article 11 and the duties arising from Articles 12 (Occupational health and safety regulations, working conditions and the principle of equal pay for men and women), 20 (Confidentiality) and 21 (Data protection and postal secrecy).
+- 11.1 The service provider may not involve third parties to provide its services (e.g. subcontractors, suppliers) without the prior written approval of Swiss Post.
+It shall remain responsible for ensuring that the third parties involved provide the services in accordance with the provisions of the contract. - 11.2 The service provider shall impose on any third parties involved the duties set out in this Article 11 and the duties arising from Articles 12 (Health and safety regulations, working conditions and equality of pay for women and men), 20 (Confidentiality clause) and 21 (Data protection and postal secrecy).

-Occupational health and safety regulations, working conditions and the principle of equal pay for men and women
+Health and safety regulations, working conditions and equality of pay for women and men

-12.1 If the service provider has its head offices or branch offices in Switzerland, it will comply with the provisions on health and safety and working conditions that apply in Switzerland as well as with the principle of equal pay for men and women.
-Working conditions shall be those set forth in the collective and standard employment contracts or, in their absence, the customary working conditions that apply at the location and to the occupation in question.
-If the service provider has its head office abroad, it will comply with the applicable provisions at the place where the service is performed.
+12.1 Service providers with their registered office or a branch office in Switzerland shall comply with Swiss health and safety regulations, working conditions and the principle of equality of pay for women and men.
+Working conditions shall be those set forth in collective and standard employment contracts or, in their absence, the customary working conditions that apply at the location and to the occupation in question.
+Service providers with their registered office outside Switzerland shall comply with the relevant regulations that apply at the place where the service is provided.